oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ### 3.2.8 Conformance Clause 19: Running Consumer
 An OpenC2 Consumer satisfies 'Running Consumer' conformance if:
 * 3.2.8.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
-* 3.2.8.2 **MUST** implement the 'running' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.
+* 3.2.8.2 **MUST** implement the 'running' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.2.9 Conformance Clause 20: Direction Consumer
 An OpenC2 Consumer satisfies 'Direction Consumer' conformance if:
 * 3.2.9.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
-* 3.2.9.2 **MUST** implement the 'direction' Command argument as a valid option for any Command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.
+* 3.2.9.2 **MUST** implement the 'direction' Command argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.2.10 Conformance Clause 21: drop-process Consumer
 An OpenC2 Consumer satisfies 'drop-process Consumer' conformance if:
 * 3.2.10.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
-* 3.2.10.2 **MUST** implement the 'drop_process' Command Argument as a valid option for any command associated with the 'deny' action in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.
+* 3.2.10.2 **MUST** implement the 'drop_process' Command Argument as a valid option for any command associated with the 'deny' Action in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.2.11 Conformance Clause 22: Temporal Consumer
 An OpenC2 Consumer satisfies 'Temporal Consumer' conformance if: